 What’s less contentious is that the Xbox One and PS4 are around 8-10 times as powerful as the previous-gen Xbox 360 and PS3.
 However, let’s not forget that an increase in graphical fidelity requires an exponential increase in power – so we won’t be looking at games that look 8-10 times as good.

 The Xbox One currently has a slightly stronger apps line-up.
 It has Sky's Now TV and Sky Go services, and - more important for many - 4OD.
-These are missing from the PS4.
+These are missing from the PS4, although they are on the way.
 Here's how the roster of the consoles' main apps pans out:

 If you want the game console to work as your primary entertainment station, the Xbox One is clearly superior at the moment.
 The downside is that you need an Xbox Live Gold account to view these services - you don't need the equivalent (PlayStation Plus) with a PS4.